 In a world focused on keeping up with the latest trends, having a hat as an accessory to your outfit can give you that extra boost.
 Whether it be a humble beanie or a statement-making trilby, hats do play their purpose.

-But what, if any, are the detrimental effects of wearing a hat to your hairline?
+But what, if any, are the detrimental effects of wearing a hat on your hairline?

 Most experts would be of the same opinion – wearing a hat daily won’t cause you to lose your hair, but if you’re already having problems, it can exacerbate them.

-Hats are not the sole reason for hair loss, that is more dependent on your genes than your beanie, but it would be sensible to steer clear of tight hats especially, if you are already starting to notice changes to your hairline.
+Hats are not the sole reason for hair loss, which is more dependent on your genes than your beanie, but it would be sensible to steer clear of tight hats especially if you are already starting to notice changes to your hairline.